viveknaskar/viveknaskar/README.md

 ### Hey Guys! 👋

-This is Vivek, a Senior Software developer with a strong interest in Cloud-Native technologies. 🎯
+This is Vivek, a Senior Software developer with a strong interest in Cloud and Cloud-Native technologies. 🎯

 I primarily write code in Java and with Spring-boot as my framework of choice.
 I mostly work in applications having microservices architecture.
 I have also worked in the front-end technologies (and libraries) like jQuery, Angular along with HTML, CSS and JS.
 However, I love learning about Cloud-Native technologies, and I am also a Google cerified Associate Cloud Engineer. ☁️🚀